Techtonica/curriculum/oauth/o-auth.md

 Auth0 makes it easy for clients to log in to your website through using their Gmail(or other types of social media accounts).
 It saves clients time from having to create a profile or remembering their password and they will love signing in to your website for that!

 ### Objectives
-Today I will be able to set up and integrate Auth0 with my final project.
+Today I will be able to set up and integrate Auth0 with my final project to give my users easy access to logging in.

-**Participants will be able to:**do something that we'll list here:
-- Set up Google credentials
-- Connect Google credentials to Auth0 in Connections
-- Create Auth0 application to download code files
-- Integrate code files with project

 ### Specific Things To Teach
-- Things about the things
-- More things about the things
-	- This is a sub-thing about the things
-- Even more things about the things
-- Even more things about the things
+- How to get your Google Credentials.
+- Integrating Google with Auth0.
+- Integrating Auth0 code into your project.

 ### Materials